Xata/mw-website-dev/content/pages/about.md

 - Blog: Posts I have written.
 These include guides about technologies I use.

 ## About me
-As of March 2024, I am an IT professional that is transitioning towards a more development-oriented role.
+Hello!
+My name is Maciej.
+I'm a software developer in Colorado.
+Currently, I'm serving as the Interim Associate Director of DevOps, Training, and Operations at the Cybersecurity Center at MSU Denver.
+I'm currently creating a lot of Helm charts and transitioning a SOC ran by students to be running on Kubernetes.
+In addition to writing A LOT of .yaml files, I also teach CompTIA A+ (a callback to my expierence as an IT professional).
+My favorite way to teach is when I lead mini-workshops to teach the fundamentals of Kubernetes and other Cloud Native Computing Foundation porjects.
+Recently in December of 2024, I became a GIAC certified Global Industrial Cyber Security Professional.

 My journey into programming began during high school, where I had the privilege of enrolling in college-level courses at my local institution while still in 10th grade.
 It was there that I encountered a professor whose mentorship deepened my passion for programming and the outdoors.
 Although circumstances led me to initially pursue a career in IT support, I have remained committed to becoming a proficient programmer.
-In 2023, I started to redouble my efforts to establish myself as a professional software developer.
+In 2023, I redoubled my efforts to establish myself as a professional software developer.
+In August of 2024, while my title isn't software engineer or software developer, I've officially became a software developer (in my book at least) working at MSU Denver.

 You'll find links to my GitHub and my LinkedIn profile: